Day 1: Welcome to Lisbon

 Welcome to Lisbon!

 After airport formalities at Lisbon International Airport (LIS), you will be collected outside customs, and transferred, by a Deluxe Vehicle with English speaking Chauffeur, to the Hotel.

 Dinner will be served at the restaurant Cervejaria Liberdade Restaurant.
 Overlooking the broad pathways of the Avenida is simply the place for lovers of seafood looking for an authentic experience.
-Savor the grand classics served on a traditional long bar, perfect for that quick tasty meal or perhaps take your time and appreciating the vast selection of fresh fish, meat, or seafood, reinventing the spirit of a traditional cervejaria.
+Savor the grand classics served on a traditional long bar, perfect for that quick tasty meal, or perhaps take your time and appreciate the vast selection of fresh fish, meat, or seafood, reinventing the spirit of a traditional cervejaria.

 End of day

 The day will start with an amazing breakfast in the Hotel.

 The Chauffeur and certified private guide are waiting for you in the hotel lobby.